 PTSD Foundation of America - It is the mission of the PTSD Foundation of America to stop Veterans from taking their own lives.
-We do this by taking a whole-person approach, offering evidence-based peer-to-peer mentoring, both on an individual basis and in group settings.
-In addition, our programs and services are free to the Veteran and their family so that the focus remains on their journey to healing.
+We do this by taking a whole-person approach and offering evidence-based peer-to-peer mentoring, both on an individual basis and in group settings.
+In addition, our programs and services are free to the Veterans and their family so that the focus remains on their journey to healing.

 Vets 4 Warriors - Connect with other combat Veterans confidentially by phone by calling the Vets 4 Warriors program.

 Veterans Administration (VA) - All VA Medical Centers offer PTSD treatment, even if there is no specific PTSD program.
 Contact your local VA Medical Center and ask for the Mental Health clinic.
 Many Vet Centers and VA Community Based Outpatient Clinics also offer PTSD treatment.

 Veterans Administration Centers - Free counseling services for combat and victims of military sexual trauma (no records required for MST).
 The Vet Center offers group, individual, and couples/family counseling and help with any issues related to military service and re-adjustment to civilian life.